emanuelmassafera/json-to-xml-converter/README.md

 $ npm start
 ```

-The start script will run an example present in the repository, passing the files present in the root.
+The start script will run an example present in the repository, passing the files found in the root.

 ---